 The left entrance is to the Moore’s Building Contemporary Art Gallery and the right lane entrance leads you into the café.

 1 PM | Boutiques and galleries

 Spend your afternoon exploring boutique stores in the West End.
 Find the work of artists, designers, painters and illustrators is represented in shops lining High Street.

 New Editions Bookshop at the corner of Henry and High Streets has an excellent collection of Fremantle writers and are well known for their range of books covering arts, crafts, culture, film and architecture.
 On High Street Bill Campbell Books is the go-to place for special edition finds.

 Look too for Japingka Aboriginal Art Gallery, a foundation member of both Aboriginal Art Association of Australia and Indigenous Art Code.
 Browse the gallery spaces upstairs and down.

 5 PM | Rooftop drinks

-Still at the National and at the top of the stairs (or use the lift) finish off your gallery tour with a sunset drink in the rooftop bar.
-It’s a different take on the rooftops of Fremantle and surrounds.
+Since you're at the National, why not finish off your gallery tour with a sunset drink in the rooftop bar?
+Take the stairs or use the lift and you'll find a different take on the rooftops of Fremantle and surrounds.

 *Check websites for the current exhibition program.